-If you are expressing for a newborn baby, try to express often, between 8-10 times in 24 hours.
+If you are expressing for a newborn baby, try to express often, between 8–10 times in 24 hours.
 Hand expressing is usually easier until your milk comes in (usually a few days after your baby is born).
 At first you will get a small amount of milk.
-This is normal, as your newborn baby has a stomach that only holds a small amount (about a spoonful) of milk.
+This is normal, as your newborn baby’s stomach only holds a small amount (about a spoonful) of milk.
 Premature babies need even less.
 The more milk you take out of your breasts, the more milk you will make.
-You may find it easier to express for shorter periods at first but more often.
+At first, you may find it easier to express for shorter periods but more often.
 The number of times you express during the day is more important than the length of time spent expressing.
-Many mothers find a routine of expressing every 2-3 hours during the day, with a session just before going to bed, works for them.
-Others find they need to learn their own routine.
-Milk supply and response to expressing vary between mothers, so you may have to try different timing to find a pattern that suits you.
-Each session may be up to 20-30 minutes, or until milk no longer flows out but just drips.
-Some mothers set an alarm to express at night, however others find this too tiring.
+Many mothers find a routine of expressing every 2–3 hours during the day, with a session just before going to bed, works for them.
+Milk supply and response to expressing varies between mothers, so you may have to try different timing to find a pattern that suits you.
+Each session may be up to 20–30 minutes, or until milk no longer flows out but just drips.
+Some mothers set an alarm to express at night but others find this too tiring.
 Do what your body tells you is best for you.

 How breastmilk is made

-An important factor in making milk, and being able to express breastmilk, is the let-down reflex.
+An important factor in making milk and being able to express breastmilk is the let-down reflex.
 This causes the milk to be released from the milk glands.
-When your baby sucks at your breast, nerves send a message to your brain, which causes the hormone oxytocin to be released.
-The let-down reflex happens when this hormone causes the cells around the milk glands to tighten and squeeze the milk out.
+When your baby sucks at your breast, or you use a breast pump, nerves in the breast send a message to your brain to release the hormone oxytocin.
+Oxytocin triggers the let-down reflex and allows the milk to flow.

-If you have been expressing every feed for your baby, then before you are fully breastfeeding him you may need to adjust the number of times you express to equal the number of expressed milk feeds he is having.
-This will help to adjust your milk supply to meet your baby's needs.
-Your baby may need to learn to milk the breast well, so take each feed as it comes.
+If you have been expressing every feed for your baby, once you start breastfeeding you may need to adjust the number of times you express.
+Your baby may need to learn to breastfeed well, so take each feed as it comes.
+When your baby is fully breastfeeding, you may no longer have to express — a great time saver!
 Many mothers find talking to a trained Australian Breastfeeding Association counsellor on the Breastfeeding Helpline very helpful in providing support and information at this time.

 - Assemble the clean electric breast pump kit using the maker's instructions.
-There will be written instructions with the kit and you would have been shown how to put it together by the counsellor from whom you hired the pump.
-If you have any questions please ring the counsellor so you know you have it connected properly.
+There will be written instructions with the kit and you would have been shown how to put it together by the breastfeeding counsellor from whom you hired the pump.
+If you have any questions please ring her so you know you have it connected properly.

 - Set the pump to the lowest suction setting.
-Try to start your let-down by using some of the ideas listed opposite.
-When putting on the breast cup, make sure the nipple is in the centre and that the cup has good skin contact all around to stop air leaking in.
+Try to start your let-down by using some of the ideas listed above.
+When putting on the breast cup, make sure the nipple is in the centre and that the cup has good skin contact all around to stop air entering.
 If your nipple hurts when you start expressing with the pump, stop and check to make sure the nipple is centred in the breast cup and the suction is low.

-- For the first few times you may find it helps to keep the session short, then lengthen the session gradually.
+- At first, you may find it helps to keep the session short, gradually lengthening sessions.
 Some mothers find it useful to change breasts several times during the session.
 If you use a double pump kit, the session will be shorter than expressing with a single kit.
 Once you are comfortable with using the pump, you can increase the suction setting.
 Make sure it is still comfortable for you.
 Keep the kit upright while you are expressing to prevent milk from going into the tubing.
 If milk does go into the tubing, stop the pump and rinse the tubing with water.
 It is best not to use the pump when the tubing is wet, particularly in pumps where the tubing connects to the inside of the pump.
 It can draw moisture into the pump and cause damage.
 In pumps with a closed kit, slight dampness or moisture in the tubing should not be a problem.
 However, after expressing with wet tubing, take the kit apart to allow all parts to dry.

 - While you still have colostrum in your breasts, the milk will have a yellow colour and may look rather creamy.
 It will form layers on standing.
-The colour of colostrum from different mothers can vary a lot; so don't be surprised if yours looks quite different to another mother's.
+The colour of colostrum from different mothers can vary a lot, so don't be surprised if yours looks quite different to another mother's.
 This is quite normal.
 As your milk supply increases, the colour of the milk becomes more bluish-white.
 It still forms layers on standing, with the creamy layer at the top.
 Milk may look different at different times of the day and this also depends on how long it has been since you have expressed or fed your baby.
-The colour of the milk can vary widely and it can be quite normal for your milk to look very different from another mother's; your milk is right for your baby.
+Your milk is right for your baby.

 - Some mothers find that after expressing for many weeks their milk supply decreases.
 This is because a baby is better at getting the milk from the breast than a pump.
 When you are able to feed your baby at the breast, you will find that with frequent feeds, your supply will soon increase.
 If you are unable to feed your baby at the breast, expressing more often will help to increase your milk supply.
 After a week or so, you may be able to return to your previous expressing schedule.
 It can be helpful to finish off each session with a few minutes of hand expressing.
 This will help to empty your breasts and help increase your milk supply.
 If your supply is decreasing despite your attempts to increase it, you may wish to contact your breastfeeding counsellor to discuss other ideas.